 The Pomodoro Technique

-The Pomodoro Technique, developed by Francesco Ciriclio, is a productivity method which is used to improve deliberate focus and get more done in a shorter span of time.
+The Pomodoro Technique, developed by Francesco Ciriclio, is a productivity method that is used to improve deliberate focus and get more done in a shorter span of time.
 A pomodoro is considered to be a 25-minute block of time.
 You start working on a task, and when the timer goes off after 25 minutes, then you take a 5-minute break.
 After four pomodoros, you can have a longer break.

-The reason for applying this method in your daily practice is two fold.
+The reason for applying this method in your daily practice is two-fold.
 First, if you keep on putting off a project, it’s likely that you perceive it as too complex.
 So when you divide the project into chunks, you put your mind at ease because then it seems more manageable.
 Second, the Pomodoro Technique helps to track and manage your time more effectively.
 Often we tend to either drift off while working or overstate how much time we’ll actually spend on a single assignment.

 After a few rounds of pomodoros, you’re more likely to catch yourself in a blissful workflow which feels intuitive.
 There is a wide choice of pomodoro related tools to choose from.
 Personally, I prefer Strict Workflow chrome extension, but you can also set the alarm or timer on your phone.